 Tips and tricks

-Determining how much broth/stock to add
+How much broth to add

-But, the amount of broth you will need depends on a variety of factors.
-How dry your bread is, how dense the bread is, how large the chunks are, and your personal tastes!
+This is a bit subjective.
+I found that about 2 ¼ cups of broth worked well for me.
+But, the amount of broth you will need depends on how dry your bread is, how dense the bread is, how large the chunks are, and your personal tastes!
 Do you like really soft, moist stuffing, or do you prefer it a bit on the drier side?

 Other tips and tricks